What Is Squash?

 The Forbes study noted that squash burns 517 calories per half hour of playing — more than every other sport in their survey.
 This means you can get a great workout in a short period of time.

-Why yes, yes it is.
-Of course, I might be a little biased 🙂 but here are some reasons why squash is a good sport to play.
+Of course, I might be a little biased, but here are some reasons why squash is a great sport to play.

 Easy to Organize